Wolfsmund: Plot and Volumes

 Wolfram's cruelty to his victims, where he tortures anyone suspected being part of the Eternal Alliance or for the fun of it, makes him feared and hated among the people of the cantons, where many assassins try to kill Wolfram for his crimes only to fail thanks to Wolfram's trickery, the Wolfsmund's many traps and his many soldiers.
-William Tell becomes the face of the Alliance against the Habsburgs which Wolfram in responses kills his wife and one of his son and forces William to sacrifice his life to save his other son, Walther.
+William Tell becomes the face of the Alliance against the Habsburgs, so Wolfram in response kills his wife and one of his sons and forces William to sacrifice his life to save his other son, Walther.
 Walther vows revenge for all of his friends and family killed by the Habsburgs and becomes the new face of the Eternal Alliance.

-Ironically, Wolfram attempts to subdue the rebellion using his cruel methods ends up making more people join the Eternal Alliance to the point that they have enough men to lay siege on Wolfsmund.
+Ironically, Wolfram's attempts to subdue the rebellion using his cruel methods ends up making more people join the Eternal Alliance to the point that they have enough men to lay siege on Wolfsmund.
 With the help of gunpowder from China to blow up the Wolfsmund's impregnable gates and the sacrifice of many rebel lives, Walther and the rebels manage to take over Wolfsmund and capture Wolfram before he can escape.
 Wolfram tries to bargain for his freedom with the rebels with the promise of riches from his master.
 However, well aware of Wolfram being a liar and never honoring his promises since he did the same thing to his victims before torturing them, the leaders of the Eternal Alliance sentenced him to death for his crimes by wooden impalement via the anus which Wolfram can only weakly cry of unfairness before his execution.